arielpotolski/OOP_Project_TUD/README.md

 The game includes two game modes:
 #### Single Player
 - Here everybody can play on their own with a new set of questions every time
-- It includes 4 different type of questions
+- It includes 4 different types of questions
   - Multiple Choice Question
     - In this type of question the player is presented with an activity and three answers out of which only one is correct.
-They need to answer to this question by clicking on the button with the answer they think is correct
+They need to answer this question by clicking on the button with the answer they think is correct
   - Highest Consumption Question
     - In this type of question the user is presented with three different activities.
 They need to choose which one consumes the most energy
   - Instead Of Question